 Dry eye syndrome affects approximately five million men and women in America over the age of 50, and three out of five are women.
 However, dry eyes can occur at any age.
 LipiFlow is a new option for those who haven’t found relief through traditional methods such as warm compress, artificial tears and dietary supplements.
 The LipiFlow treatment by TearScience helps dry eye patients with lipid deficiency by unclogging the oil glands responsible for creating this portion of your tears.

-If you suffer from dry eyes, please contact our eye doctors in Poughkeepsie and Fishkill at 845-454-1025 to schedule your eye exam today.
-Seeta Eye Care Centers provide eye care and LASIK eye surgery to clients in Fishkill, Poughkeepsie, Hudson Valley, Dutchess County and nearby areas of New York.
+If you suffer from dry eyes, please contact our eye doctors in Poughkeepsie and Yorktown at 845-454-1025 to schedule your eye exam today.
+Seeta Eye Care Centers provide eye care and LASIK eye surgery to clients in Yorktown, Poughkeepsie, Hudson Valley, Dutchess County and nearby areas of New York.

 What Causes Dry Eyes?

 Tear production is a vital part of your ocular health.
 Your tears are made of mucus, salty water and oil.
 Each substance has a specific responsibility such as: